Common Korean Mistakes Beginners Make - And Why They Keep Happening

 In song lyrics and drama dialogue, it sounds romantic or poetic.
 Between strangers, it can sound confrontational — almost aggressive.
 In casual conversation with friends, it's simply bizarre.

 The word exists in Korean, but its social function is so narrow and context-specific that most Korean people go entire days without using it at all.
-His Japanese intuition had given him a false friend — a word that looked familiar and safe and turned out to be neither.
+His Japanese background made the word feel safe.
+It wasn't.

 Instant access · No spam